Credit: Lewa Wildlife Conservancy

 Where we work

-Find our projects that bring experts together by clicking on the blue icons.
+Find our projects that bring experts together by clicking on the light yellow icons.

 Select a marker on the map below or choose from this list:

 Crime management training

 It is of utmost importance that the rangers on the ground are trained in tactics to effectively carry out investigations and prosecutions in the wildlife sector.
 In 2017, we helped fund a 10-day informant and crime-management training course in East Africa.
 Participants learnt the skills necessary to confidently manage criminal informants in a safe, productive and legal manner.